Seven Days and One Week: Music video

 The accompanying music video for "Seven Days and One Week" was directed by German music video and film director Martin Weisz.

 Impact and legacy

+In 1998, DJ Magazine ranked "Seven Days and One Week" number 63 in their list of "Top 100 Club Tunes".
 In 2014, Jeffrey Sutorius from Dutch electronic music group Dash Berlin ranked the song at number four in his list of "Dash Berlin's Top Five Trance Classics".
 He said: